 - 7 bony processes held together by facet joints and ligaments

-Neural arch along with posterior surface of vertebra form vertebral foramen which harbors nerve root in meninges.
+Neural arch along with the posterior surface of vertebra form vertebral foramen which harbors nerve root in meninges.

 The spinous process is thick, broad, and projects backward.
 Its posterior end is rough and uneven.

-Four articular processes arise from each vertebra, two projecting upward and two downward downward from the junctions of pedicles and laminae.
+Four articular processes arise from each vertebra, two projecting upward and two downward from the junctions of pedicles and laminae.

-The transverse processes project in coronal plane.
+The transverse processes project in the coronal plane.
 These long and slender processes are horizontal in the upper three lumbar vertebrae and incline a little upward in the lower two.

 These processes from the junctions of the pedicles and laminae in upper three vertebrae but in the lower two they move forward and originates from the pedicles and posterior parts of the vertebral bodies.